deatrich/doc-with-pandoc-markdown/setup-files.md

 ### Example **~/.vimrc** configuration file: *.vimrc.example* {#i-vimrc}

-In order for the *console.vim* file to work in a vim editor you need to add it to the array of markdown fenced languages; that is:
+In order for the *console.vim* file to work in a vim editor you need to add it to the array of Markdown fenced languages; that is:

 ```console
 $ cat ~/.vimrc